| Gravitational Lensing - by Ricky Leon Murphy: IntroductionA Gravitational Lens

 correlation of redshift and lensing strength was found just recently so

 further surveys are needed to collect this valuable data.
+Back to Top

 | Back to

-Since dark matter is a
+Cosmology Summary: Since dark matter is a

 major constituent of matter in the Universe, the detection and measure